-Other Common Plants with Quarantine Restrictions
+Other Plants with Quarantine Restrictions

-- All citrus species from other California counties and other states. - All palms of the Phoenix genus, except when originating from certain areas of Riverside County. - Nursery stock originating in Florida (specifically Burrowing and Reniform Nematode [3 CCR § 3271] and Imported Fire Ant [7 CFR § 301.81]). - Nursery stock originating in Arizona (specifically Ozonium Root Rot [3 CCR § 3261]). - All lettuce plants are prohibited unless tested for Lettuce Mosaic Virus (LMV). - All plants shipped from Imperial County must be certified free from Ozonium Root Rot by the CAC.
+- All citrus species from other California counties and other states. - All palms of the Phoenix genus, including Pygmy Date Palms (P. roebelenii), except when originating from certain areas of Riverside County. - Nursery stock originating in Florida (specifically Burrowing and Reniform Nematode [3 CCR § 3271] and Imported Fire Ant [7 CFR § 301.81]). - Nursery stock originating in Arizona (specifically Ozonium Root Rot [3 CCR § 3261]). - All lettuce plants are prohibited unless tested for Lettuce Mosaic Virus. - All plants shipped from Imperial County must be certified free from Ozonium Root Rot by the CAC.

-Penalties (found in the California Food and Agricultural Code [FAC])
+Penalties for Failure to Comply with Requirements (California Food and Agricultural Code [FAC])